Segmented Operations using Matrix Multiplications: Experiments

 \subsection{Experimental results}

-In this section, we first evaluate the performance of a single AI core Ascend 910B implementation of~\Cref{alg:segmscan}.
-Next, in~\cref{sec:exp:seg_ops}, we evaluate a multi-core implementation of SCD and a multi-core implementation of SSCR on the Ascend 910B accelerator.
+In this section, we first evaluate the performance of a single AI-core implementation of our main algorithms in~\Cref{sec:exp:segm_scan}, to investigate the benefits of utilizing the \acp{MMU}, against vector-only implementations.
+We remind that a single Ascend AI-core consists of one Cube core and two Vector cores.
+Afterwards, in~\Cref{sec:exp:seg_ops}, we evaluate a multi-core implementations on the Ascend 910B accelerator.